A global Muslim–Christian dialogue focused on what unites us through respectful conversation, shared scripture, and prayerful reflection.

 Bridges of Faith is designed to reduce polarization, deepen mutual respect, and encourage thoughtful engagement around faith, values, and everyday life.

 We developed Common Ground to make it easier to explore shared themes between the Quran and the Bible and to support thoughtful, respectful conversation across traditions.
-Study guides are rated by Muslims and Christians.
-The plans rated highest by both move to the top.

-Get invitations to upcoming gatherings and receive study guides and updates.
+Learn more about Common GroundGet invitations to upcoming gatherings and receive study guides and updates.

 For partnership, media, or to join an upcoming gathering, reach out here.

-Dialogue on family structures and spiritual legal traditions.
+Dialogue on family structures and traditions.

 Exploring the unseen world and diverse metaphysical beliefs.

-Reflecting on Rizq and divine sustenance in faith.
+Reflecting on divine sustenance and provision (Rizq).

-Core study on afterlife beliefs and spiritual accountability.
+Core discussion on afterlife beliefs across faiths.

-How scripture has been guarded and passed through time.
+How scripture has been guarded throughout history.

 Analysis of divine signs across the Bible and Quran.

-Exploring our shared heritage and the root of submission.
+Exploring shared heritage and roots of faith.

-The central role of mercy and redemption in both traditions.
+The central role of mercy and redemption.

 Shared eschatological study on the end of the age.